 With an overall population of 34,980 and a student population of 12,418, approximately 1,205 of Rome students attend one of Rome's schools that offer international business programs.

-Of the 1 international business schools in Jamaica, the largest international business school, by student population, is St. John's University-New York.
-Approximately 1 students graduated in 2010 from St. John's University-New York with credentials in international business.
+Of the 1 international business schools in Rome, the largest international business school, by student population, is Shorter University.
+In 2010, approximately 3 students graduated from the International Business program at Shorter University.

-In 2010, 1 students graduated with an international business certificate in Jamaica.
-In 2009 tuition at international business schools in Jamaica was $30,040 per year, on average.
+A reported 3 students graduated with credentials in international business in Rome in 2010.
+In 2009 tuition at international business schools in Rome was $16,300 per year, on average.

 You should also anticipate spending about $1,000 for international business related books and supplies every year.
-And if you live on campus at one of the Jamaica-based international business schools, you will have an added expense of $13,140 per year, on average, for room and board.
-Students who live at home can cut this cost down to approximately $36,640.
+And if you live on campus, you will face an additional expense of $7,800 per year, on average, for room and board at Rome-based international business schools.
+Students who live at home can cut this cost down to approximately $21,050.

-If you decide to work as an international business professional in Jamaica, your job prospects are not very good.
-Jamaica's international business professional workforce is projected to increase by 6% by the year 2018.
-This anticipated change is slower than the projected nationwide trend for international business professionals.
+Many international business graduates choose to work as international business professionals after graduation.
+If you choose to follow that path and remain in Rome, your job prospects are not very good.
+In 2010, of the 82,870 international business professionals in Georgia, 510 were working in the greater Rome area.
+The government projects that the number of international business professionals in Rome will increase by 4% by the year 2018.
+This projected change is faster than the projected nationwide trend for international business professionals.